 Infrastructure

 Angzarr uses modular Helm charts for Kubernetes and OpenTofu for cloud infrastructure.
-Each database and message bus is deployed separately from the core application.
+Each database and message bus is deployed separately from the core application using official images.

 Deployment Modes